We are committed to exploring and implementing best practices for Sustainable IT.

-Develop Harvard Sustainable IT Standards to reduce energy and emissions from IT infrastructure and end users.
-View our Plan
+Harvard is committed to developing University-wide Sustainable IT Standards to reduce energy and emissions from IT infrastructure and end users.
+VIEW OUR PLAN

 Massachusetts Green High Performance Computing Center